httpwg/wg-materials/interim.md

 Mark: Alternate Protocol is that something folks still want to do or has it fallen by the wayside?

-Will - Don't think there is a lot of active interest but keep in the back of mind as alternative option.
+Will: Don't think there is a lot of active interest but keep in the back of mind as alternative option.
 Happy not to pursue right now, but if I get unhappy with other options I might bring it back up.